Nicolo` de' Conti, a Venetian, embarked on a remarkable journey to India and the East that lasted 25 years, from 1419 to 1444.

 Upon his return from India, Conti was compelled to convert to Islam in order to protect his family when he arrived in Mecca.
 When he finally returned to Italy in 1444, he sought absolution from Pope Eugenius IV.
 The Pope granted absolution under the condition that Conti would honestly narrate his journeys to Poggio Bracciolini, the Pope's secretary.
 Bracciolini recorded Conti's voyages in Latin in his 'Historia de Varietate Fortunae'.

-In 1419, Conti started off from Damascus where he had resided for some years, and the first Indian city which he touched was Cambay in Gujarat.
-He also visited many places in India including Bizenegalia (Vijayanagar), Pelagonda [Penugonda], Peudifetania [Pulicat?], Odeschiria [Udayagiri], Cenderghiria [Chandragiri], Malepur [Mylapore] and Quilon, Cochin & Calicut on the Malabar coast in Kerala.
+In 1419, Conti departed Damascus, where he had resided for some time, and the first Indian city he visited was Cambay in Gujarat.
+Subsequently, he visited a number of other places in India such as Bizenegalia (Vijayanagar), Pelagonda [Penugonda], Peudifetania [Pulicat?], Odeschiria [Udayagiri], Cenderghiria [Chandragiri], Malepur [Mylapore], and cities along the Malabar coast - Quilon, Cochin, and Calicut - in Kerala.

 "Coylang," or Quilon, from 'Gedenkweerdige Brasiliaense Zee en Lantreize ...' by Johan Nieuhof, published by Jacob van Meurs, Amsterdam, 1682

 The circumference of Quilon is 12 miles.
 This province, known as Melibaria [Malabar], is renowned for its trade of spices such as Ginger ('colobi'), Pepper, Brazilwood and Cinnamon ('crassa').